rubyworks/rubytest/README.md

 ## Description

-Ruby Test is a universal test harness for Ruby that can be used by any Ruby test framework.
-You think of Ruby Test as a *meta* test framework.
+Ruby Test is a universal test harness for Ruby developers.
+It can be used by any Ruby test framework.
+You can think of Ruby Test as a *meta test framework*.
-Ruby Test defines a straight-forward specification that any test framework can utilize as it backend.
-This makes it almost trival to implement new test frameworks.
+Ruby Test defines a straight-forward specification that any test framework can utilize as it back-end.
+This makes it almost trivial to implement new test frameworks.
 Ruby Test further allows tests from various frameworks to all run through a single uniform user interface in a single pass.